-There are times when you may need to change how KineMaster behaves across all of your projects, or maybe you just want to check to see if you have the latest version.
-Those things, and more, are easy to do using KineMaster’s global settings.
+Do you need to change how KineMaster behaves across your projects?
+Or maybe you want to make sure you have the latest version?
+Those things and more are easy to do using KineMaster’s global Settings.

 To access KineMaster’s Settings, tap on the button that looks like a gear on KineMaster’s main screen.
-KineMaster’s Settings screen gives you access to information related to your KineMaster Premium subscription, KineMaster version information, legal information, as well as global settings options.
+The Settings screen gives you information on your KineMaster Premium subscription.
+It also includes your KineMaster version and legal information, as well as global Settings options.

 The Information category opens by default and has three options: